- 1 Best Wheelchair Friendly Cities In The United States

 1. Washington, DC

-Washington DC stands as the most accessible city in the USA for both cripples and disabled people.
+Washington DC stands as the most accessible city in the USA for both wheelchair users and people with other physical disabilities.
 The nation’s capital sets a high standard in the word accessibility and lays down a perfect example for the rest of the world.

 The sidewalks are wide enough to accommodate three wheelchair users with ease, and the transport system is top-notch.
 Washington DC has the best wheelchair accessible transportation systems in the world.